 Carpinteria Branch Library

 All branches of the Santa Barbara Library System are closed until further notice.
-Book drops are also closed.
-Through a pilot program, library card holders can order 1-4 library items that will be delivered to their door.
+Library patrons can reserve books online and pick them up at the library on Wednesdays from 2 to 5 p.m. or on Saturdays from 10 a.m. to 1 p.m.
 Library card holders can also stream and download content through the website, which also offers learning at home resources for parents and children.

 Carpinteria Health Care Center